 - 1. Choose the type of letter being forwarded to AMCAS (Committee Letter, Letter Packet, or Individual Letter). - 2.
-Choose whether or not this letter will be sent from someone at a school. - 3.
+Choose whether or not this letter will be sent from someone affiliated with a school. - 3.
 Enter a Letter Title (optional).
-The Letter Title will help you identify a particular entry if you come back to this section later. - 4.
+The Letter Title will help you identify a particular entry if you come back to this section later and is not visible to medical schools. - 4.
 Enter primary author/contact information. - 5.
 If you have entered a Letter Packet, you will be prompted to enter additional authors included in the packet.
-This is optional. - 6.
+This information is optional. - 6.
 Print the Letter Request Form.
 This form must accompany all letters sent by U.S. mail.
 If your letters are being sent electronically through the AMCAS Letter Writer Application, VirtualEvals, or Interfolio, your AAMC ID and the Letter ID number must be included in the electronic transmission in order for the letters to be matched properly to your application. - 7.
 Read and certify your understanding of the letters policy for participating medical schools. - 8.
 Click Continue.